imshubhamsingh/react-lazy-io/README.md

 elements were creating their Intersection Observer, which is fine as long as there are limited elements.
 But to take it to the next level, a question arises:
 What if I can use a single listener or observer for my Lazy loaded element.
-This library is a simple approach toward it using context to store a single observer instance and using a lookup functionally the Lazy items can be added and deleted from the observer.
+This library is a simple approach toward using context to share a single observer instance and using a lookup functionally, the Lazy items can be added and deleted from the observer.

 ## 🧑🏻‍💻 Install